-- Transitional period until 31 December 2021 for managers of collective investment schemes and fund management companies that have a licence at the time of entry into force - Requirements concerning professional liability insurance for asset managers and trustees. - Detailed regulations for fund administrators: Regulation of the assets to be taken into account for the calculation of the deminimis threshold. - Detailed regulations for fund administrators and fund management companies: - Requirements concerning risk management, compliance and internal control system; - Requirements concerning professional liability insurance; - Requirements concerning the regulatory audit and financial audit. - Regulation of the capital adequacy reporting form for securities firms that do not hold accounts.
+- In force since 1 January 2021 - Transitional period until 31 December 2021 for managers of collective investment schemes and fund management companies that have a licence at the time of entry into force - Requirements concerning professional liability insurance for asset managers and trustees. - Detailed regulations for fund administrators: Regulation of the assets to be taken into account for the calculation of the de minimis threshold. - Detailed regulations for fund administrators and fund management companies: - Requirements concerning risk management, compliance and internal control system; - Requirements concerning professional liability insurance; - Requirements concerning the regulatory audit and financial audit. - Regulation of the capital adequacy reporting form for securities firms that do not hold accounts.

-Financial Market Infrastructure Act (FMIA) Assessment of the regulation
+Financial Market Infrastructure Act (FMIA) | Assessment of the regulation

-Status: • Carried out by the Federal Department of Finance

-Assessment of FMIA as of 2019 in light of international and technological developments.
+- Carried out by the Federal Department of Finance - Assessment of FMIA as of 2019 in light of international and technological developments.